What’s that one thing that curbs people from travelling? The near-universal answer…

 I mean, why anyone would want to spend their life sitting in a cubicle or attending boring corporate meetings when they can rather travel, hopping places, seeing the beauty of this world.
 It is because of money!

-Sure, it’s not something that can be done for free.
-But if you travel a little more carefully, you can bring your travel costs down.
-And rest assured, you don’t need to be rich to travel.
+Though of course, travelling is not something that can be done for free, if you have travelled a little you know how to bring your travel costs down.
+And rest assured, as a full-time nomad, I can promise you that you don’t need to be rich to travel.
 Just be a little aware of your position, plan things ahead, and understand where you can travel.

 Understand Where You